Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Introduction

 \section{Introduction}

 The Dirac equation is one of the fundamental equations of relativistic quantum mechanics \cite{Dirac_1928}.
 Shortly after its discovery, Hermann Weyl investigated the massless solutions of this equation, which describe what is nowadays called Weyl fermions \cite{Weyl_1929}.
 These fermions are chiral particles that occur as left-handed and right-handed variants.
-Mathematically speaking, the chirality of a relativistic spin-1/2 particle is determined by its transformation behavior with respect to the left-handed or right-handed representations of the Lorentz group \cite{Peskin_Schroeder_book}.
+Mathematically speaking, the chirality of a relativistic spin-$\frac{1}{2}$ particle is determined by its transformation behavior with respect to the left-handed or right-handed representations of the Lorentz group \cite{Peskin_Schroeder_book}.
 For the massless Weyl fermions, helicity and chirality are identified, which allows for an alternative interpretation of the handedness: If momentum and spin are aligned (anti-aligned), the Weyl fermion is right handed (left handed).

-While they have not been found as fundamental particles, Weyl fermions have been observed in condensed-matter systems as low-energy excitations around twofold degenerate, linearly dispersing band-touching points \cite{Xu_Nasser_Belopolski_2015, Yang_Liu_Sun_2015, Lv_Xu_Weng_2015}, so-called Weyl points \cite{Wan_Turner_2011}.
+While they have not been found as fundamental particles, Weyl fermions have been observed in condensed-matter systems as low-energy excitations around twofold-degenerate, linearly dispersing band-touching points \cite{Xu_Nasser_Belopolski_2015, Yang_Liu_Sun_2015, Lv_Xu_Weng_2015}, so-called Weyl points \cite{Wan_Turner_2011}.
 In the vicinity of a Weyl point that is not tilted, the effective Bloch Hamiltonian is written as

 where $\bm{\sigma}=(\sigma_x,\sigma_y,\sigma_z)^T$ is the vector of Pauli matrices representing the spin degree of freedom.
 The real velocity tensor $v \equiv{} (v_{ij})$ (we notate tensors by writing a characteristic component in parentheses) contains effective velocities that express the anisotropy of the Weyl point \cite{Armitage_Mele_2018,Wan_Turner_2011}.
 The resulting dispersion is